 Our students often tell us that attending CLC far exceeded their expectations.
 They tell us that our faculty are terrific teachers, not just experts in their fields.
 And our students also rave about the many opportunities to become involved on campus.
 Read what our students say about attending CLC.

-Get answers by speaking with one of our enrollment representatives.
-Our knowledgeable staff can provide information about our programs and classes, the admission process, financial aid options and more.
-To speak to an enrollment representative, call (847) 543-2090.
+Our knowledgeable enrollment representatives can provide information about our programs and classes, the admission process, financial aid options and more.
+Call (847) 543-2090.